What Are Risk Factors for Atopic Dermatitis?

 Some studies have found that AD appears to be more common in higher socioeconomic groups, but other studies have failed to confirm this.
 It does seem that a higher level of parental education is associated with more cases of AD, and a higher level of education may account for a higher socioeconomic level.1

-Factors that may lessen the risk of developing atopic dermatitis
+Factors that may lessen the risk of eczema

 Research into the development of AD has found that there are some factors that may provide a protective effect or prevent AD.
 These factors are related to the normal exposure to germs and pathogens, which help build a child’s immune system.
 The hygiene hypothesis is that too much hygiene, including an increased use of antibiotics, may explain the higher incidence of AD in developed countries.